hamilton-lima/robolucha/docs/system-architecture.md

 ## Mask-Generator
 Webservice endpoint to generate the mask image for the luchador based on the image specification, it should return in different sizes based on parameters
-- It should use the cache to keep the last generated masks in memory
+- keep the last generated masks in cache

 > technology: playframework + java

 ## Publisher
 Websocket application to update a client with the current state of an Match.
-It should read the state from the cache and send the updated match state to each client that is connected.
+Read the state from the cache and send the updated match state to each client that is connected.

 > technology: nodejs + redis

 ## Match-Runner
-Runs the game itself using the robolucha API definition in Lua It should be able to receive update events from the cache about luchador code updates It should update each match state in the cache at every game cycle.
-It should publish to the cache all the events from the match It should publish final scores when each match ends
+Runs the game itself using the robolucha API definition in Lua Receives update events from the cache about luchador code updates Update each match state in the cache at every game cycle Publish to the cache all the events from the match Publish final scores when each match ends

+## Match-Runner-API
+Make all the Database calls to store and read data for the MatchRunner

 > technology: java + redis + Lua VM

-## Events-tracker
+## Events-Tracker
 Consumes the match events and save to a database
 Saves final scores for each match as well